chen4119/sambal.dev/content/doc/guides/collection.md

 },
 ```

-You can easily group blog posts by keyword and sorted by latest timestamp with the collection below.
-As such, "tag1" partition will contain both "blog post 1" and "blog post 2".  "tag2" partition will only contain "blog post 1" and "tag3" contain "blog post 2".
+You can create a collection of blog posts group by keyword and sort by latest timestamp with the example below.
+Given the two blog posts above, the collection will have three partitions:

+1. "tag1" contain both "blog post 1" and "blog post 2"
+2. "tag2" will only contain "blog post 1"
+3. "tag3" will only contain "blog post 2"

 ```js
 {